 - 5Vdc SharkRF OpenSpot for DMR Mobile HotSpot – Unit is OK.
 Power Supply???

 - 12Vdc to 5Vdc USB type converter.
 Suspect to become noise.
 Chinese hardwired unit – appears quiet?

 - Changing antennas – appears to have no effect – still quiet.

 - Remounting all remote radios from “laying around” to a plywood plate and adding a computer network switch.
 No big deal, right?

-- Running short on ethernet ports (do not like WiFi when possible to use wire).
+- Running short on ethernet ports (I do not like WiFi when possible to use ethernet cable).
 Added a MOXA EDS-305 industrial multi voltage router to survive the fluctuating dirty voltage in a car. – NOISE when cables are plugged in., however, not when not transferring data.

 - Ordered new CAT7 shielded cables in an attempt to rescue setup.
 See PROJECT TRAVEL – 2018 BRANSON TRIP